Leota School for Girls

 The former Leota School for Girls, also known as the Bones School, is a historic Victorian architecture residential building completed in 1910 in Evansville, Wisconsin at 443 South First Street.
-It was originally constructed as a home for Vivas C. and Phila Holmes, owners of the Evansville Mercantile Association (Grange Store).
+It was originally constructed as a home.
 The home was sold in 1934 to William and Jenny Bone who opened the school.
 They also operated the Leota Camp based at the home.
 The school closed in 1959.